pablo-s-dev/Machine-learning/README.md

 # Machine-learning

-This repo contains exercises related to [Machine Learning Specialization](https://www.coursera.org/specializations/machine-learning-introduction) courses from Stanford and DeepLearning.AI
+This repo contains exercises and pure math implementations of machine learning algorithms, learned from [Machine Learning Specialization](https://www.coursera.org/specializations/machine-learning-introduction) courses from Stanford and DeepLearning.AI